What are Hydrocarbons?

 Hydrocarbons are one of the major components of organic chemistry.
 They are organic compounds which are made up of hydrogen and carbon atoms.
 The molecular formula for these compounds is CxHy.
 The above-mentioned compounds play a vital role in daily life and most of them occur in nature.

-Types of Hydrocarbons
+Classification and Types of Hydrocarbons

-These organic compounds are classified into:
+Besides, organic compounds are classified into:

 - Saturated hydrocarbons: They are the compounds in which carbon-carbon atoms and carbon-hydrogen atoms are held together by single bonds.
 These single bonded compounds are the simplest hydrocarbons.
 The general formula for these single bonded organic compounds is CnH2n+2.